John D. Ford: Biography

-Ford was promoted to rear admiral upon retirement on 19 May 1902.
-He remained on active duty as Inspector of Machinery and Ordnance at Sparrows Point, Maryland, until December 1908.
+Ford was promoted to commander on 3 March 1899 and captain on 5 March 1902.
+He was subsequently promoted to rear admiral upon his retirement on 19 May 1902, having reached the age of sixty-two.
+Ford remained on active duty as Inspector of Machinery and Ordnance at Sparrows Point, Maryland, until 25 December 1908.

 He was a companion of the Maryland Commandery of the Military Order of the Loyal Legion of the United States.

 Rear Admiral Ford died in Baltimore, Maryland, on 17 April 1918.